Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Setup your smoker for cooking at about 220°F using indirect heat.

-These shrimp will only take about an hour if you keep the heat really low so no need to overdo the smoke.
+These shrimp will only take about an hour or less if you keep the heat really low so no need to overdo the smoke.

 Once the smoker is ready, place the pan of shrimp in the smoker and close the door/lid.